fu4303/portfolio-vincentntang/content/posts/first-tech-talk/index.md

 My original plan was to knock out at least 3 demos, created by scratch from my own ideas.
 I only made (1).
 Everything else I copied from other sources, because I simply had issues debugging.

 So I took the best resources I found online for learning these subjects.
-And, more or less, copied the verbatim intro.
-I even used the same phrasing as well.
+And compiled an intro on what I liked best about each of them.
 Like what an "SVG" is.
 Or what "WebGL" is.
 There was no good soft introduction for HTML5 canvas that I found, so I had to draft my own.

 I took that other video intros to the subject as a starting point.
 But all examples / reference material thereafter, I wrote the talking points myself